MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.ManagedCache/v1.6.1/Set-AzureManagedCache.md

 PS C:\>Set-AzureManagedCache -Name "ContosoCache" -Location "West Europe" -Memory 256MB
 ```

-This command increases the size of the azure_2 Cache named ContosoCache to 256 MB.
+This command increases the size of the Azure Cache named ContosoCache to 256 MB.

 ### Example 2: Change the SKU of an Azure Cache
 ```